• About Us

 Just because summertime is over doesn’t mean that your solar panels are not producing energy.
 In fact, modern panels have the capability to keep producing high levels of energy well into late fall, provided that the surface is clear of any obstructions.
 The biggest problem is, of course, leaf buildup over the next couple of months coupled with dust and debris brought in by stronger winds, so you will need to tend to regular cleaning.

 You might feel inclined to hose the panels down like in the months past, but that wouldn’t be the most effective solution.
 Instead, you will need to get up there and clean the leaves yourself.
-Be sure to exercise safety at all times by using sturdy elevation equipment such as a portable scaffolding rental that will allow you to maneuver around the roof without risk of losing balance.
-Scaffolding is also a good solution for storing all of your cleaning equipment without carrying it around the roof in your hands.
+Be sure to exercise safety at all times by using sturdy elevation equipment such as portable scaffolding.

 Removing Ice and Snow in Winter